Prospects for GRB Afterglow Discovery with the Eric and Wendy Schmidt Observatory System: Telescope Description and Capabilities

 \subsubsection{StarBurst}

 The StarBurst Multi-messenger Pioneer \citep{2024HEAD...2140602K} is a wide-field, highly sensitive GRB monitor, planned for launch in Spring of 2028 in order to overlap with the fifth observing run of the International Gravitational Wave Network.
 It has a design similar to Fermi/GBM accessing the entire unocculted sky in LEO but achieves a 400--500\% effective area compared to Fermi/GBM due to its detector design \citep{2024HEAD...2140602K,2024Univ...10..187B}.

-We assume the reported GRB sensitivity in \citet{2024HEAD...2140602K} of $S>5\times10^{-8}\,\flux$ for the 30--500\,keV energy band.
+Sensitivities are generally reported as photon flux thresholds integrated at 64\,ms and 1024\,ms in the 50--300\,keV band.
+For LGRBs, the integrated sensitivity at 1024\,ms is used as LGRBs have durations that exceed this trigger timescale.
+For SGRBs, however, shorter duration bursts will be triggered in the 64\,ms data while bursts appproaching the canonical $T_{90} = 2$\,s boundary will be more likely to be triggered in the 1024\,ms window.
+We therefore approximate the estimate the SGRB detection threshold by taking the midpoint between these two thresholds.
+We assume the reported GRB sensitivity in \citet{2024HEAD...2140602K} of $S_{\mathrm{ph}}>0.25\,\photonflux$ at 1024\,ms and $S_{\mathrm{ph}}>0.9\,\photonflux$ at 64\,ms for the 30--500\,keV energy band.